-- $\checkmark$ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- $\checkmark$ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.

 Letter Number of Enrolled Students Awarded Non- need-based Scholarships and Grants Full-time First-time First-Year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 14 120 0 Average dollar amount of institutional non- need-based scholarship and grant aid awarded to students in line n \$20,625.00 \$10,250.00 \$ Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 105 345
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 15 62 0 Average dollar amount of institutional non- need-based scholarship and grant aid awarded to students in line n \$29,000.00 \$21,215.00 \$ Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 99 375

-Q Average dollar amount of institutional non- need-based athletic scholarships and grants awarded to students in line p \$45,372 \$58,149 \$ --- -- ---------- ---------- ----
+Q Average dollar amount of institutional non- need-based athletic scholarships and grants awarded to students in line p \$53,131 \$56,657 \$ --- -- ---------- ---------- ----